korabeko/mitoHelicini/README.md

 **Helicini_table_mol**: species identifications, sampling locality data, NCBI accession numbers, shell vouchers, and other relevant metadata relating to the origin of the sequences and their use in publications; detailed explanation of columns inside the file (and above under **"The metadata"**)

 #### mitogenome annotations (plain text file)
 **mitogenome_annotations**: annotation of mitogenomic sequences in the GFF3 format, including the positions where the the individual alignment files align.
-The current annotation is indicated by "current" in the "source" field.
+The up-to-date annotation is indicated by "current" in the "source" field.

+#### phylogenetic tree (plain text file)
+**tree_Helicini**: a composite ultrametric tree providing an estimate of the relationships among the individuals represented among the sequences (not all are included!).
+The annotation contains support values (posterior probabilities) and GPS coordinates (for internal nodes estimated with function `mean_geo`.
+Use the function `annotatedTreeReader` to read the tree in R (if the package is installed, type `system.file("extdata", "tree_Helicini.tre", package = "mitoHelicini")` to get the path), or FigTree.

 #### change log (plain text file)
 **change_log**: record of revisions of the above files, in particular of the alignment files.

 ### The functions
-The package provides a set of utilities used to curate and export the data provided with the package and some functions used for analysis of the data in published studies.
+The package provides a set of utilities used to curate and export the data provided with the package and functions used to produce the tree file `tree_Helicini.tre`.
 The most important function is `representative.alignment`, which helps to export phylogenetically representative (at the level of intraspecific clades, species, or genera) or complete (all individuals) datasets, exporting a concantenate of selected loci or complete mitogenome sequences.
 As the data provided in the package are aligned, the exported dataset can be radily used for analyses.
+Use `help(function_name)` for details of each function.

 ### Funding
 The core of the R package was developed during my postdoc funded by scholarship from the Alexander-von-Humboldt Stiftung.